sanyagangwani/Learning-Management-System-Discussion-Board/README.md

 * Teachers
     * Teachers can create, edit, and delete discussion forums.
     * Teachers can reply to student responses.
     * Teachers can grade student posts only once.
-Once a student post has been graded, another teacher can no longer grade that same post.
+Once a student's post has been graded, another teacher can no longer grade that same post.
     * If a course has discussion forums, teachers are requested to check the highest votes of each discussion forum
 * Students
     * Students can create replies to discussion forums.
     * Students can reply to other students in their posts.
-    * Students can vote once per login session for another student post.
+    * Students can vote once per login session for another student's post.
-    * Students can check their grade only in the courses they are currently in
+    * Students can check their grades only in the courses they are currently in
+* The application must support simultaneous use by multiple users over a network.
+New content should appear as users add it.
+* All user interactions must be GUI-based.
+    * Note: You are NOT permitted to keep the keyboard (System.in) and the screen (System.out) implementation in your solution.
+    * Functionality for the GUI must meet or exceed the functionality of the keyboard (System.in) and the screen (System.out) interface implemented in Project 4.
+* Data must persist regardless of whether or not a user is connected.
+If a user disconnects and reconnects, their data should still be present.
+* Descriptive errors should appear as appropriate.
+The application should not crash under any circumstances.
 * To exit, the cancel button or cross at the top of the panel can be used to exit the program.
 However, certain tasks that have been started require completion before allowing the user to exit.